asamy/ksm/README.md

 - git request-pull

 It'd be appreciated if you use a separate branch for your submissions (other than master, that is).

+The github issues is a great place to start, although implementing new features is perfectly fine and very welcome, feel free to do whatever your little heart wants.

 ## TODO / In development